9 ways sandwich-generation caregivers can manage stress

 2. Save time while updating family

-3. Share the load
+3. Share the load with your family

-4. Get some help
+4. Hire help

 5. Talk to your employer